daviddelgadol/codepath-Flixer/README.md

 # Flixer

-Flixer is an app that allows users to browse movies from [The Movie Database API](http://docs.themoviedb.apiary.io/#).
+Flixer is an iOS movie browsing app–similar to Fandango and Rotten Tomatoes–that lets a user view and scroll through the list of the most current 20 movies in theaters.
+Flixer also contains a dedicated view with the full synopsis and poster of the selected movie.
+For superhero lovers, there is also a tab just for the latest superhero movies with their perspective posters and synopsis upon touch.

+I developed Flixter using Xcode 13, and retrieved the movie’s information using [The Movie Database API](http://docs.themoviedb.apiary.io/#).

 ---